exonum/exonum-doc/src/architecture/transactions.md

 The payload varies for different messages, depending on their class and type.

 A transaction is the payload of a message.
-The message payload constituing a transaction has the following fields:
+The message payload constituting a transaction has the following fields:

 - ID of the service for which the transaction is intended